Unity Technologies: Unity engine

 Unity's eponymous platform is used to create two-dimensional, three-dimensional, virtual reality, and augmented reality video games and other simulations.
 The engine originally launched in 2005 to create video games, and was later marketed to other industries, including film and car manufacturing.
 In September 2022, Unity added server-hosting and game matchmaking services to Unity Software’s suite of tools, and in March 2023, the company announced a marketplace for AI-generated assets, including characters, environments, animations, and sound effects.

 As of 2020, Unity-made applications were used by 2 billion monthly active users, with 1.5 million monthly creators.
 It supports more than 25 platforms, and has been used to create approximately half of mobile games on the market and 60 percent of augmented reality and virtual reality content, including approximately 90 percent on emerging augmented reality platforms, such as Microsoft HoloLens, and 90 percent of Samsung Gear VR content.
 According to Fortune, Unity "dominates the virtual reality business".

+Unity Studio

+In 2025, Unity launched the beta for Unity Studio (formerly Unity Lite), a browser-based, no-code 3D editor; the platform reached general availability (GA) in 2026, though the beta program remains open for ongoing feature testing.
+Designed for accessibility, the tool allows users to create interactive experiences without local installation or programming knowledge.
+Unity Studio only requires the use of a browser that supports WebGPU.
+It utilizes a visual scripting system called Logic to add behaviors and interactivity to 3D scenes.
+It is primarily useful for designers, artists, and non-technical roles, such as project managers, engineers, and marketing teams, for rapid prototyping, interactive training modules, and Human-Machine Interface (HMI) design.

+While Unity Studio facilitates internal design reviews and web-based exports for external stakeholders, it is not intended for complex application development.
+Professional developers requiring advanced features, such as C# scripting or deep performance optimization tools, should use the standard Unity Editor.